 The goal of the streams of pilgrims that arrive in Santiago de Compostela is the Plaza de España, or Plaza del Obradoiro – which means the square of goldwork.
 Stately buildings surround the Plaza, including the superb façade of the Santiago de Compostela Cathedral: one of the most beautiful churches on the Iberian peninsula, and the end of El Camino de Santiago.

-History of Santiago de Compostela cathedral
+History of Santiago de Compostela Cathedral

 Excavations have proved that Alfonso II, the Chaste, had a church built here.
 Alfonso III, the great, built a basilica on the same site on 899.
 But in 997 the Moors, led by Almanzor, destroyed the basilica.
 Reconstruction began in 1078, the choir and transept were completed in 1112 and the whole building was consecrated in 1211.